Rules for thee but not for me.

 But don't be downhearted, help is at hand.
 China might be building two large coal fired power stations per week, but the Greener Veterinary Practice website has some useful hints to help us all do our teeny tiny bit.
 These include, 'reducing the use of disposable surgical textiles,' creating, 'A travel policy to reduce emissions from business travel and commuting,' and 'reducing carbon emissions from conferences, education and practice meetings.'

 If you want to read more posts, click on the arrow 🠈 on the top left of the page or on the 'MORE POSTS' button at the bottom.
-If you want updates from NMC click on the menu top left and select follow.

 Popular posts from this blog